 This unit isn't the loudest, but also isn't particularly silent, measuring in at 60.3 dBa on our meter.
-You can compare this to the other portable air conditioners in the chart below.

 This was held about 4' away and out of the direct path of the air output.
 However, this unit did ear a few points for our judges failing to identify any particularly annoying sounds and agreeing that the LG LP0817WSR does a decent job of fading into the background.

 For our last rating metric, we awarded scores based on the projected energy cost of running the air conditioner for a 3-month period.
 The LG's projected cost came out in the middle, earning it a 5 out of 10.